-The partner must provide post-deployment operational documentation to show that their customers are successfully using the new service on Azure.
+The partner must provide post-deployment operational documentation to show that their customers are successfully using their new service on Azure.
+This documentation must demonstrate:

-- Demonstrate how the partner's documents, decisions, architectural designs, and procedures were implemented. - Demonstrate standard operating procedures for a business-as-usual operations team that describes "how-to" scenarios.
+- How the partner implemented documents, decisions, architectural designs, and procedures. - Standard operating procedures for their business-as-usual operations team that describe "how- to" scenarios

-Documentation that addresses the preceding points for three (3) unique customers with completed Enterprise application migration projects that were completed within the past twelve (12) months.
-These projects can be the same as the projects that were evidenced earlier.
+Documentation of the preceding points for two (2) unique customers with data warehouse migration projects that were completed within the last twenty-four (24) months.
+These projects can be the same as the projects evidenced in Control 3.1